October 3

 Although most people believe that the only reason for diabetes to occur is sugar intake, that is not true.
 Consuming a lot of sugar does not directly lead to diabetes.

 However, too much sugar can cause weight gain.
-And being overweight is actually among the risk factors that lead to type 2 diabetes.
+Being overweight is actually among the risk factors that lead to type 2 diabetes.

 9. Can I Consume Alcohol?

-Adults that have diabetes can consume alcohol.
-They need to follow the same guidelines as the general public, which is 1 drink on a daily basis for women and 2 for men.
+Adults who have diabetes can consume alcohol.
+They need to follow the same guidelines as the general public, which is 1 drink daily for women and 2 for men.
 Men and women should not consume more than 3 or 4 drinks in one day.

 10. My Doctor Just Put Me On Insulin, Does That Mean I Have Poor Diabetes Control?